Cameron McAdoo: Professional career

 McAdoo's 2023 AMA Supercross Championship took a course similar to those immediately preceding it.
 Finishing third at the opening round, he podiumed at three of the next four rounds before picking up a shoulder injury before the sixth round.
 The injury required significant surgery which took him out for the remainder of the supercross season and the entire motocross season.
 McAdoo would not compete again until the 2024 AMA Supercross Championship where, in the 250SX East class, he recorded three second places across the first four rounds.
 At the third round in Indianapolis he took is third ever professional supercross win and with it the championship leader's red plate.
 McAdoo picked up another second place at the following round.
 He then crashed a round later in Nashville with his Pro Circuit teammate Levi Kitchen, sustaining a broken scapula and a partial shoulder muscle tear which ended his supercross season.
 Due to setbacks in his recovery from this injury, McAdoo missed the entire 2024 AMA National Motocross Championship.

 In the build up to the 2025 AMA Supercross Championship, it as revealed that McAdoo had torn his ACL whilst practicing.
 Despite this injury, McAdoo raced the opening round of the 250SX East class and was able to finish on the podium in third.
 At the second round in Detroit, he crashed out and caused a red flag in the race.
 McAdoo withdrew from the third round in Daytona after the heat races and announced he would be having surgery on the injured knee, which ruled him out for the rest of the supercross season.
+McAdoo returned to compete in the 250SX West class of the 2026 AMA Supercross Championship, where he scored three podiums over the first half of the season.
+An arm injury ruled him out for two rounds in the latter part of the season, eventually finishing seventh in the final standings.